router-protocol/cw-bridge-contract-template/Developing.md

 code did indeed come from the claimed rust code.

-To solve both these issues, we have produced `rust-optimizer`, a docker image to produce an extremely small build output in a consistent manner.
-The suggest way to run it is this:
+To solve both these issues, we have produced `rust-optimizer`, a docker image to produce an extremely small build output consistently.
+The suggested way to run it is this:

 ```sh